alisa-zhang/final-project-group13/README.md

 Dataset #3 (Payton):<br>
 _description_<br>

-This repository aims to determine the best neighborhood in Pittsburgh based on 3 datsets from the Western Pennsylvania Regional Data Center.
+This repository aims to determine the best neighborhood in Pittsburgh for a resident's wellbeing based on 3 datsets from the Western Pennsylvania Regional Data Center.